PumukyDev/pi-pumukychat/config/monitoring/README.md

 <details>
     <summary><b>Script Installation</b></summary><br/>
-In this proyect we are automating installation with vagrant + ansible so
+In this proyect we are automating installation with vagrant + ansible so there are some configuration files that have to be copied.

+In order to configure prometheus with apache:

+1. Add a route to storage the grafana dashboards in [dashboard.yml](./grafana/dashboard.yml)

    ```yml
    providers: